 - Link to your tools page from your main navigation menu.

 - Link to your resources page from your guest post author box.

 - Add a link to your tools and resources page at the bottom of your email newsletters.

-- Insert a link to your recommended tools page in your email newsletters.
+- Insert a link to your recommended tools page in your correspondent emails.

-- Every time you create a tutorial post or video, add a link to your tools and resources page at the bottom.
+- Every time you create a tutorial post or video, add a link to your tools and resources page at the bottom of it.

-You don’t need to waste money on eBooks, money making systems, paid ads, or any other gimmick programs that promise to teach you how to make money from blogging doing affiliate marketing.
+You don’t need to waste money on eBooks, money making systems, paid ads, or any other gimmicky programs that promise to teach you how to make money from blogging or do affiliate marketing.

-Don’t worry about making a few mistakes when testing out new strategies either, we all make them, it’s the only way to learn and get better at it doing anything online.
+And another tip – Don’t worry about making a few mistakes when testing out new strategies either, we all make them, and as long as you learn from your affiliate marketing mistakes.

 The last tip I want to give you is this one –

 - Focus on one strategy at a time.